VestingDart/Anvil/README.md

-A sympel Minecraft Plugin wehre you can do /anvil to open a Anvil GUI without having a Anvil near you.
-You need to have the Permision to do that what you can easily can chage.
-It requiers LuckPerms but no other Plugins.
-If you dont have the Permision you get a message that you dont have the Permisions.
+# **🔨 Simple Anvil Plugin for Minecraft** #
+A lightweight Minecraft plugin that allows players to open an Anvil GUI anywhere using the command /anvil, without needing a physical anvil nearby.

+## **✨ Features:** ##
+✅ Open an Anvil GUI with /anvil anytime, anywhere

+✅ Permission-based access (configurable via LuckPerms)

+✅ No extra dependencies except LuckPerms

+✅ If a player lacks permission, they receive a custom error message

+## **📌 Requirements:** ##
+✅ Minecraft Server (Paper/Spigot)

+✅ LuckPerms (for permission management)

+## **🚀 Upcoming Features:** ##
+🔧 Support for more workstations like Grindstone, Smithing Table & Loom

+⚙️ Configurable settings for better customization

+📜 Multi-language support

-This Plugin is still in developement and will be finished soon.
+⚠️ This plugin is still in development and will be released soon!
+Stay tuned for updates.

-I will add soon new workblocks...
+## **📥 Contributions are welcome!** ##
+Feel free to open issues & pull requests. 😊